kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 ##### V1 to Core (Internal) Conversion
 - If only V1 PodIP is provided:
   - Copy V1 PodIP to core PodIPs[0]
-- Else if only V1 PodIPs[] is provided:
+- Else if only V1 PodIPs[] is provided: # Undetermined as to whether this can actually happen (@thockin)
   - Copy V1 PodIPs[] to core PodIPs[]
 - Else if both V1 PodIP and V1 PodIPs[] are provided:
   - Verify that V1 PodIP matches V1 PodIPs[0]